 Here you can find our Guide to Shopping in New York with everything you need to know!

-Flea Markets NYC – Shop Vintage and Rare to Find Items
+The 15 Best Flea Markets in NYC – Shop Vintage and Rare to Find Items

 Visit a Rooftop Bar